HMNB Devonport: The Naval Base today

 The Naval Base as a whole covers an area of 650 acre with four miles (6 km) of waterfront; it has twenty-five tidal berths, five basins and fourteen dry docks (docks numbered 1 to 15, but there is no 13 Dock).
 The base employs 2,500 service personnel and civilians, supports circa 400 local firms and contributes approximately 10% to the income of Plymouth.
 The Naval Base commander has in recent years been a Commodore (RN), but in 2022 Brigadier Mike Tanner took command (the first Royal Marine officer to be appointed to the role).

-Devonport Flotilla
+Ships based at Devonport

 In 2009 the Ministry of Defence announced the conclusion of a long-running review of the long-term role of three naval bases.
 It was decided that Devonport would no longer be used as a base for attack submarines (a move completed with the retirement of HMS Triumph in early 2025), and that the Type 45 destroyers would be based at Portsmouth.
 In November 2024, it was also decided to retire the Albion-class assault ships which were based at Devonport.
 However, Devonport continues to host most of the fleet's Type 23 class frigates.
-In 2018 the Defence Secretary announced that the proposed new Type 26 frigates would all be based at Devonport when delivered starting in the latter 2020s.
+In 2018 the Secretary of State for Defence announced that the proposed new Type 26 frigates would all be based at Devonport when delivered starting in the latter 2020s.

-Ships based at the port are known as the Devonport Flotilla; they include:
+Ships based at the port include: